Admissions and Records Office

 Degree students should refer to the appropriate school or college section of this Catalog for information regarding eligibility to return.

-Unclassified students’ (major code NDLD, NDUD, NDHS or NDDW) continuation is contingent upon maintaining an overall grade point average of 2.0 upon completion of 12 or more semester hours.
+Non-degree seeking (unclassified) students’ (major code NDLD, NDUD, NDHS or NDDW) continuation is contingent upon maintaining an overall grade point average of 2.0 upon completion of 12 or more semester hours.
 Failure to maintain the required average will result in an unclassified student being suspended.
 The suspension is for an indefinite period of time and becomes part of the student’s permanent record at the university.
 While under suspension, enrollment at the university is restricted to summer terms or courses offered through Extended Studies.

 Unclassified students are not placed on academic probation prior to being suspended.

 The definitions for full-time/part-time enrollment are as follows:

 - A full-time undergraduate degree student is one who is enrolled for at least 12 credit hours each semester.
 Undergraduate degree students are considered part time when they are enrolled for fewer than 12 hours.
 These criteria also apply for unclassified students without a degree.

 - A full-time graduate student is one who is enrolled for 5 semester hours of graduate level course work, or at least 8 semester hours in a combination of graduate and undergraduate course work acceptable for graduate credit, or any number of thesis/dissertation hours.